Adversarially Robust Spiking Neural Networks Through Conversion: Discussion

 \section{Discussion}

 We propose an adversarially robust ANN-to-SNN conversion algorithm that exploits robustly trained baseline ANN weights at initialization, to improve SNN resiliency.
 Our method shows state-of-the-art robustness in feed-forward SNNs with low latency, outperforming recent end-to-end AT based methods in robustness, generalization, and coding efficiency.
-Our approach embraces any robust ANN training method to be incorporated in the domain of SNNs, and can also adopt further improvements to robustness, such as leveraging additional data~\cite{rebuffi2021data}.
-Importantly, we empirically show that SNN evaluations against non-adaptive adversaries can be misleading~\cite{pintor2022indicators}, which has been the common practice in the field of SNNs.
+Our approach embraces any robust ANN training method to be incorporated in the domain of SNNs, and can also adopt further improvements to robustness, such as leveraging additional data~\citep{rebuffi2021data}.
+Importantly, we empirically show that SNN evaluations against non-adaptive adversaries can be misleading~\citep{carlini2019evaluating,pintor2022indicators}, which has been the common practice in the field of SNNs.

-We argue that direct AT methods developed for ANNs yield limited SNN robustness both because of their computational limitations with BPTT (e.g., use of single-step inner maximization), and also our findings with BPTT-based AT leading to SNNs with bias to the used surrogate gradient and vulnerability against adversaries that can leverage this.
-Therefore we propose to harness stronger and stable AT possibility through ANNs, and exploit better robustness gains.
+We argue that direct adversarial training methods developed for ANNs yield limited SNN robustness both because of their computational limitations with BPTT (e.g., use of single-step inner maximization), and also our findings with BPTT-based adversarial training leading to SNNs with bias to the used surrogate gradient and vulnerability against adversaries that can leverage this.
+Therefore we propose to harness stronger and stable adversarial training possibility through ANNs, and exploit better robustness gains.

-Within the scope of this work we did not experiment with event-based data since (i) the adversarial attack problem in this setting needs to be tailored to the event-based domain where more specialized attacks are to be considered~\cite{marchisio2021dvs,liang2021exploring,buechel2022}, and (ii) our method requires a robustly pre-trained ANN on the same task, and this is only possible with a specialized ANN that can process spatio-temporal data, e.g.,~\cite{wu2021liaf}.
-Hence we instead focus on direct coding SNNs with low latency where conventional attacks remain powerful as an important open problem.